This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Eligibility for People with Disabilities Buying HUD Homes

 The following requirements must be met if you or a family member are looking to buy a HUD home for the first time:

--No family member can have present ownership “interest in a residence” during the last 3 years.
+- No family member can have present ownership “interest in a residence” during the last three years.
 Exceptions can be made for single parents or “displaced homemakers” who owned a home while they were still married.

 - There must be a person with a qualified disability in the family with no exception.